HorizonChaser12/EdgeFedPSO/README.md

 ## Updates

-Updates in EdgeFedPSO:
+### **Updates in EdgeFedPSO:**

+1. **PSO-based Model Update**:
-1. PSO-based Model Update: The Particle Swarm Optimization (PSO) algorithm has been integrated into the client-side model updates.
+   The Particle Swarm Optimization (PSO) algorithm has been integrated into the client-side model updates.
 Instead of traditional gradient-based updates, each client employs     multiple particles to explore better model parameters, combining cognitive and social terms for better convergence.
-2. Improved Metrics and Aggregation: Clients now send updated models with precision, recall, and F1-score for enhanced evaluation.
+2. **Improved Metrics and Aggregation**:
+   - Clients now send updated models with precision, recall, and F1-score for enhanced evaluation.
-Weighted averaging of model parameters uses PSO to fine-tune global model updates.
+   - Weighted averaging of model parameters uses PSO to fine-tune global model updates.
+3. **Global Stopping Condition**:
-3. Global Stopping Condition:Introduced accuracy threshold (95%) for early stopping during global aggregation.
+   - Introduced accuracy threshold (95%) for early stopping during global aggregation.
+4. **Efficiency Improvements**:
-4. Efficiency Improvements:Refined learning rate adjustment and optimized PSO update process for faster convergence.
+   - Refined learning rate adjustment and optimized PSO update process for faster convergence.

+### **Updates in EdgeFed:**
+1. **Device Configuration:**
+   - Added `torch.device` for utilizing GPU (`cuda`) if available, improving the performance for training on large datasets.
+2. **Dataset Splitting:**
+   - In the updated version, `client_dataloaders` are created using subsets of the MNIST dataset for each edge server.
+This ensures that each server gets a unique portion of the dataset, reflecting a more realistic federated learning setup.
+3. **Evaluation on Test Set:**
+   - The updated version evaluates both training and test data during each round, providing a more comprehensive performance analysis.
+4. **Weighted Average of Model Parameters:**
+   - The aggregation function is more explicit in calculating weighted averages of model parameters across clients based on their data size, improving the effectiveness of global model updates.
+5. **Enhanced Logging and Metrics:**
+   - The updated code logs training and test set metrics (loss, accuracy, precision, recall, F1-score) for each communication round.
+This provides more visibility into model performance during training.
+6. **Global Model Update:**
+   - The new implementation ensures that the global model is updated directly using the aggregated local models’ state_dicts, improving synchronization across clients.
+7. **Storage of Results:**
+   - Enhanced result-saving capabilities, storing evaluation metrics (accuracy, loss, precision, recall, F1-score) after each round in `.pkl` files, making it easier to analyze training progression later.

 ## Key Features